How to make Homemade Dairy Feed for More Milk: Best Guide

 Which are the common dairy feed supplements in Kenya

-Any type of milking cows’ feed other than forage is know as supplements.
-They are classified with their ability to supply your dairy cows with energy, protein, fibre, vitamins or minerals.
-In the following sections, you will learn a list of the common energy supplements, protein supplements and common agro-industrial by products used by kenyan milk farmers.
+Any type of milking cows’ feed other than forage is known as supplements.
+They are classified by their ability to supply your dairy cows with energy, protein, fiber, vitamins, or minerals.
+In the following sections, you will learn a list of the common energy supplements, protein supplements, and common agro-industrial by-products used by Kenyan milk farmers.

 Energy Supplements in Kenya

-These types of animal feed have large quantties of startches and suagrs.
-Examples are cereal grains like maize, sorghum and rice.
+These types of animal feed have large quantities of starches and sugars.
+Examples are cereal grains like maize, sorghum, and rice.
 Others are root crops like cassava and sweet potato.
-Some commercial farrmers buy high energy by products from factories like rice bran, cassava waste and brewer’s grains.
+Some commercial farmers buy high energy products from factories like rice bran, cassava waste, and brewer’s grains.

 Energy SupplementDM (%)CP (%)TDN (%)